 If you are married, you were born to dance.
-Not the “every man for himself” bobbing up and down with no purpose, running into and catching the rhythm whoever is in close proximity, roaming through the room with multiple dance partners in your view, but the steady, seamless cadence of being in step and moving as one.
+Not the “every man for himself” bobbing up and down with no purpose, running into and catching the rhythm with whoever is in close proximity, roaming through the room with multiple dance partners catching your eye, but the steady, seamless cadence of being in step and moving as one.

 In the past, dance marathons were a common occurrence.
 Two would begin and dance both fast and slow until the end…together.
-They didn’t change partners or walk away no matter how weary one of the two may have gotten, even if the other had to virtually carry the one.
+They didn’t change partners or walk away no matter how weary one of the two may have gotten, even if one had to literally carry the other.

 We are called to lift our spouses.
 “Carry each other’s burdens and so fulfill the law of Christ.”
 (Galatians 6:2) Just, as at some points in a dance marathon, one or the other may be able to move with more energy or strength, in marriage we will have times where one or the other is stronger and can “carry” the other more easily.
 There is no shame in that nor is it to be a contention; it is a gift.

 Spiritually, there are times we each need the other to spur us on to look at the cross and to live in the power of that grace, to be challenged but oh to be encouraged!
 Yes, mutual love, mutual respect, mutual encouragement; but, at varying times, each will bear the other’s burden more intensely.
 God specifically gives us our husbands and wives to do just that, not in a condescending way or with a sigh, but in a joy infused way that is faithfully and tenderly restorative.

 “Your wife is the accountability partner God provided for you.
 And, wives, your husband is the accountability partner God provided for you.
 According to Him, the two of you are one single entity (the two shall become one)…” (Matthew L Jacobson, “Who is Your Real Accountability Partner?”)
 Again, it’s a gift, not a burden.